 The Battle of Stănilești took place in 1711.
 18–22 Jul 1711.

-Who won the Battle of Stănilești?
+What was the outcome of the Battle of Stănilești?

 What was the significance of the Battle of Stănilești?